- Your Government

 - Ensures a minimum quality of living.

-- Have a chance to voice their concerns on safe & sanitary housing through a process.
+- Have a chance to voice their concerns on safe and sanitary housing through a process.

 - Are provided a sanitary, decent, safe rental.